 - Bring HIV testing and treatment to marginalised people through mobile clinics.

-- Helped 1.6 million access HIV treatment, care and support.
+- Linked 32,000 people who were diagnosed with HIV to treatment, care and support.

 HOW OUR WORK HELPS SERINA